typedb/typedb-docs/03-client-api/02-python.md

 from grakn.client import *

 with Grakn.core_client("localhost:1729") as client:
-    with client.session("social_network", GraknSession.Type.DATA) as session:
+    with client.session("social_network", SessionType.DATA) as session:
         ## creating a write transaction
-        with session.transaction(GraknTransaction.Type.WRITE) as write_transaction:
+        with session.transaction(TransactionType.WRITE) as write_transaction:
             ## write transaction is open
             ## write transaction must always be committed (closed)
             write_transaction.commit()

         ## creating a read transaction
-        with session.transaction(GraknTransaction.Type.READ) as read_transaction:
+        with session.transaction(TransactionType.READ) as read_transaction:
             ## read transaction is open
             ## if not using a `with` statement, we must always close the read transaction like so
             # read_transaction.close()